-We identified 92 pulsating aurora events observed simultaneously by ASC at KIL or ABK and the EISCAT radars at Tromsø (see Fig. 1).
-The temporal resolutions of optical data was ≤ 10 s, and that of the radar data was 1 min.
+- We identified 92 pulsating aurora events observed simultaneously by ASC at KIL or ABK and the EISCAT radars at Tromsø (see Figure 1).
+The temporal resolutions of optical data was \leq 10 seconds, and that of the radar data was one minute.
 This period is significantly longer than the typical period of PsA, which does not allow separation of the on and off phases of PsA.
 Thus, all the results presented in this study are average statistics over on and off periods of PsA.
-Types of PsA are identified using keograms and ewograms generated at the location of the ASC, as described by Grono and Donovan (2018).
-As these quick-look data formats are not always sufficient and accurate for detecting types of PsA, especially during the transition between types, we used individual all-sky camera images to confirm the detection.
-APA can be distinguished from the other PsA types by looking at the ewograms and identifying periods where there are no apparent speed line tracings (i.e., similar structures shown by a blue arrow on the second panel of Fig. 2).
+Types of PsA are identified using keograms and ewograms generated at the location of the ASC, as described by (Grono and Donovan, 2018).
+As these - 130 quicklook data formats are not always sufficient and accurate to detect types of PsA, especially during the transition between types, we used individual all-sky camera images to confirm the detection.
+APA type can be distinguished from others by looking at the ewograms and identifying periods, where there are no apparent speed line tracings (i.e. similar structures shown by a blue arrow on the second panel of Figure 2).
 PPA and PA have more persistent structures, which enables us to identify them quickly.
-Since PPA has a pulsating nature over a wider spatial extent of otherwise stable patches, striations (alternating bright and dim states of PsA) in the speed line on ewograms are used to differentiate them from PA.
+Since PPA has a pulsating nature over a wider spatial extent of otherwise stable patches, striations (alternating bright - 135 and dim states of PsA) in the speed line on ewograms are used to differentiate them from PA.
 During PA, the speed lines have no vertical striations.
-Once all PsA with at least a few minutes (> 10 min) duration were divided into the three subcategories, we then investigated the altitude profile of PsA ionization.
-The altitude of the maximum electron density and the magnitude of the electron density provide indirect information about the energy and flux of the precipitating PsA electrons, respectively.

-Because PsAs cover a wide range of altitudes and electron energies, comparing the altitude and magnitude of maximum electron density does not always provide the full information on the precipitating electrons.
+Once all PsA with at least few minutes (>10 minutes) duration were divided into the three sub-categories, we then investigated the altitude profile of PsA ionization.
+The altitude of the maximum electron density and the magnitude of the electron density provides indirect information about the energy and flux of the precipitating PsA electrons, respectively. - Because PsAs cover a wide range of altitudes and electrons energies, comparing the altitude and magnitude of maximum 140 electron density does not always provide the full information on the precipitating electrons.
 For a detailed investigation of electron density between different PsA types, we average the electron density into five groups with altitude steps of 10 km between 70 and 120 km.
-Two of them, between 110 and 120 km and between 100 and 110 km, are groups in the E region, and the other three - between 90 and 100 km, between 80 and 90 km, and between 70 and 80 km - are groups in the D region of the ionosphere.

-We also used measurements of CNA made using KAIRA: a radio-receiving system located at Kilpisjärvi in northern Finland (McKay et al., 2015).
+Two of them: between 110 and 120 km and between 100 and 110 km are groups in the E region, and the other three: between 90 and 100 km, between 80 and 90 km, and between 70 and 80 km are groups in the D region of the ionosphere. - We also used measurements of cosmic noise absorption (CNA) made using the Kilpisjärvi Atmospheric Imaging Receiver Array (KAIRA): a radio receiving system located at Kilpisjärvi in Northern Finland (McKay et al., 2015).
 An observing frequency of 38.086 ± 0.098 MHz was used.
-Signals from the 48 low-band antennas of KAIRA were cross-correlated with a sample integration of 1 s to form antenna covariance matrices.
-All-sky radio images can be formed from these using 2D Fourier transforms, which have a zenith spatial resolution of approximately 24 km at 90 km altitude.
-However, to achieve the same effect as an optical keogram, only a 1D Fourier transform of the meridian pixels is made for each time sample, thus forming a "riometric keogram" - or riogram.
-CNA is determined as $A = 10\log{10}(P_q/P)$, where A is absorption in decibels, P is the observed power, and P_q is the quiet-sky power derived from a median of meridian slices from equivalent sidereal times over a period of 14 d prior to the observation.
+Signals from the 48 low-band antennas of KAIRA were cross-correlated with a sample integration of 1 second to form antenna covariance matrices.
+All-sky radio images can be formed from these using 2D Fourier transforms, which has a zenith spatial resolution of approximately 24 km at 90 km altitude.
+However, to achieve - 150 the same effect as an optical keogram, only a 1-D Fourier transform of the meridian pixels is made for each time sample, thus forming a "riometric keogram" - or riogram.
+CNA, is determined as $A = 10 \log{10}(P_q/P)$, where A is absorption in dB, P is the observed power, and P_q is the quiet-sky power derived from a median of meridian slices from equivalent sidereal times, over a period of 14 days prior to the observation.